The Best Finish for Cornhole Boards: A Woodworking Guide

 Common Mistakes to Avoid

-• Thick Coats: Leads to drips and longer drying times.
+2. Thick Coats: Causes drips and extends drying time.

-• Mixing Finishes: Don’t layer oil-based over water-based products without sanding.
+4. Mixing Finishes: Never layer oil-based products over water-based finishes without proper sanding.

 FAQs: Cornhole Board Finishes